Mentoring: Leadership in Action

 MENTORING: Leadership in Action

-Part of the responsibility of the organization’s head is decision-making and trouble shooting.
-A good leader must have the vision in line with the organization’s mission and vision.
+Part of the responsibility of the organization’s head is decision-making and troubleshooting.
+A good leader must have a vision in line with the organization’s mission and vision.
 Similarly, the leader must have the capacity to look beyond the current situation.
 He must try to see the situation from different perspectives and anticipate challenges along the process.
 For if the leader will always be expecting that things will go smoothly then he may be stressed out when problems or challenges occur (DeWitt, 2014).

 Every organization foresees itself expanding within years of its operations.
 It could be a form of expansion such as branching out, operating local offices, or establishing new frontiers.
-Another form of expansion may be to offer new product or new service.
+Another form of expansion may be to offer new products or new services.

-In an educational institution, the school administrator who may be the director, head master, principal or president of the board is considered the leader.
-With all the changes that occur to keep the services updated with the current trends in education it is a must for the school to go through updating of programs every now and then.
+In an educational institution, the school administrator who may be the director, headmaster, principal, or president of the board is considered the leader.
+With all the changes that occur to keep the services updated with the current trends in education, it is a must for the school to go through updating programs every now and then.

 Looking into the operations of educational institutions, the members and leaders of the organization go through preparations before the academic year starts.
 This includes now the training of teachers, preparations of materials, and transformation of the classrooms in time for the beginning of the term.
 But as the regular operations go on, sometimes there are new updates that are cascaded from the government agencies that supervise these organizations or institutions.
 Or at times the market demands changes and the school needs to address this right away to keep their curriculum relevant (Cliffnotes, 2017).

-Among the critical concerns now in an educational institution involves not only the teachers and learners but also the other stakeholders; when talking about stakeholders these would be referring to the school administrators and supervisors, teachers, learners, parents and other members of the community.
-Main concerns of educational leaders would be the recruitment of not just qualified but the best teachers, the school climate and the participation of parents.
+Among the critical concerns now in an educational institution involves not only the teachers and learners but also the other stakeholders; when talking about stakeholders these would be referring to the school administrators and supervisors, teachers, learners, parents, and other members of the community.
+The main concerns of educational leaders would be the recruitment of not just qualified but the best teachers, the school climate, and the participation of parents.
 (Chen, 2017)

 On matters of getting or hiring qualified or the best teachers.
 Primarily, the salary for teachers is not that as attractive as that of the other professions.
-Second, being a teacher takes more than just the instruction.
-Teachers also perform responsibilities of a guidance counselor in cases where there is no school psychologist to handle such matters.
-There are also the documentations required from them.
-There are also training which they must undergo to keep themselves updated and acquire new skills too to help them carry out their tasks.
-One of the skills given emphasis now is on technology because this is applicable when it comes to their teaching responsibilities and even in preparation of school documents (Chen, 2017).
+Second, being a teacher takes more than just instruction.
+Teachers also perform the responsibilities of a guidance counselor in cases where there is no school psychologist to handle such matters.
+There is also the documentation required from them.
+There is also training that they must undergo to keep themselves updated and acquire new skills too to help them carry out their tasks.
+One of the skills given emphasis now is technology because this is applicable when it comes to their teaching responsibilities and even in the preparation of school documents (Chen, 2017).

-The third one, on parents participation in school, as one of the stakeholders of the school parents need to be active in school matters especially on the matters that will help in improving their child’s performance and also in maintaining a conducive school climate for everyone (Raza, 2017) .
+The third one is on parents' participation in school, as one of the stakeholders of the school parents need to be active in school matters, especially on the matters that will help in improving their child’s performance and also in maintaining a conducive school climate for everyone (Raza, 2017).

 Challenges and Opportunities

-Bullying cases differ in their levels, or as it was often said it is a case to case basis.
+Bullying cases differ in their levels, or as it was often said it is on a case-to-case basis.
 There are matters that may be addressed and settled on the level of the classroom with the teachers taking over the issue.
 While there are certain cases that need to be elevated to the immediate supervisor like the department heads or school counselor, and for really serious matters, the principal or director will exercise his authority to deal with the case.
-This is the test on the leadership style; a leader who empowers his members need not get himself involve with small issues.
-He trusts his members that they are capable of resolving matter within their level of authority.
-Thus he can focus on much bigger concern of the organization.
-It is also an opportunity for the members to demonstrate their conflict resolution skills, professionalism and maturity (Raza, 2017).
+This is the test of the leadership style; a leader who empowers his members need not get himself involved with small issues.
+He trusts his members that they are capable of resolving matters within their level of authority.
+Thus he can focus on the much bigger concern of the organization.
+It is also an opportunity for the members to demonstrate their conflict resolution skills, professionalism, and maturity (Raza, 2017).

-A good leader addresses the team work aspect in the organization through empowerment of the members.
-The role of each is clearly stated or given and the members are directed of the standards operation procedures when they are given the picture of the organizational structure.
+A good leader addresses the teamwork aspect of the organization through the empowerment of the members.
+The role of each is clearly stated or given and the members are directed to the standards and operating procedures when they are given a picture of the organizational structure.

-When the organizational structure is well-defined and lay out, the members get the idea to whom to go to for specific matters of concern.
-They will also be familiar of the chain of commands they will go through for regular or routine works and for special cases which must be handled with utmost care (Cliffnotes, 2017).
+When the organizational structure is well-defined and layout, the members get an idea of whom to go to for specific matters of concern.
+They will also be familiar with the chain of commands they will go through for regular or routine work and for special cases which must be handled with the utmost care (Cliffnotes, 2017).

-In maintaining a learner friendly climate in school, it is not just the role of the leader to deal with everything.
-Empowering members or delegation of work and responsibilities may direct the organization for a much efficient and effective operations.
-As there is an organizational structure, then each member in the organization also having their own duties and responsibilities?
+In maintaining a learner-friendly climate in the school, it is not just the role of the leader to deal with everything.
+Empowering members or delegating work and responsibilities may direct the organization to a much more efficient and effective operation.
+As there is an organizational structure, then each member of the organization also has their own duties and responsibilities.
 When the members feel that they are trusted and empowered then they develop a sense of leadership too even at the lowest level of the organization.

 For getting highly qualified teachers, the school leader must see to it that the organization can offer a competitive salary or incentives to encourage more applicants.
-Otherwise if there is a budget constraint, he must be creative in marketing that despite the limited salary they can offer, the organization provides opportunities for growth through trainings and other things that boost the morale and motivation of their employees/teachers.
-It was more of creating an atmosphere that encourages people to stay and satisfied (Cliffnotes, 2017).
+Otherwise, if there is a budget constraint, he must be creative in marketing that despite the limited salary they can offer, the organization provides opportunities for growth through training and other things that boost the morale and motivation of their employees/teachers.
+It was more of creating an atmosphere that encourages people to stay satisfied (Cliffnotes, 2017).

-Being able to connect to the members’ (teachers) identity inspire everyone and increase their interest in performing their tasks.
-When the members developed a sense of ownership for their work they are able to understand as well the strengths and weakness of each thus they learn to work hand in hand especially when it comes to situations of resolving conflict among their students or even among themselves.
+Being able to connect to the members’ (teachers) identity inspires everyone and increases their interest in performing their tasks.
+When the members developed a sense of ownership for their work they are able to understand as well the strengths and weaknesses of each thus they learn to work hand in hand especially when it comes to situations of resolving conflict among their students or even among themselves.
 The leader’s sense of professionalism and proper observance of ethics in dealing with the members also encourages an atmosphere of mutual respect; therefore, they become role models for their students (Raza, 2017).

 The personality of the leader is helpful particularly his leadership and social skills when it comes to matters involving parents.
 Demonstrating conscientiousness enables him to reach out to parents.
 Openness and charisma are also needed to develop and strengthen an open line of communication with the parents.
 When the leader is able to reach out to the parents, then it follows that the parents will be more receptive to invitations from the school and they will also feel at ease in discussing the needs of their child and how they appreciate the efforts of the school.